nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 	```
 		Expected Output:
-	    	Sorry, I don't understand that
+	    	Sorry!
+I didn't get that.
 	```

 ### <a name="usecase2"></a> Usecase 2: Generating a summary report

 The second use case is using the daily status collected from each user the bot will generate a summary report.
-The timestamps to be used should be provided in UTC timezone with the keyword 'UTC' in the message to the bot
+The timestamps to be used should be provided in UTC timezone with the keyword 'UTC' in the message to the bot.

-1. For this part in the module, the user initiates the conversation for the bot to generate a sprint report for yesterday.
+1. For this part in the module, the user initiates the conversation with the bot to generate a sprint report for yesterday.

 	        Input:
 	        @scibot generate sprint report for yesterday